sddevelopment-be/penguin-pragmatic-patterns/content/practices/LARS.md

 Instead of defaulting to responding, practice empathetic listening using the LARS acronym:

 * **(L)isten:** Actively listen to what the other person is saying, resisting the urge to formulate a response immediately.
 If you find your mind drifting, take a deep breath, and refocus on their words.
-Non-verbal cues like nodding or acknowledging sounds (_"aaahhh"_ , _"hm hm"_, _"I see"_) can help[^2].
+Non-verbal cues like nodding or acknowledging sounds (_"aaahhh"_ , _"hm, hm"_, _"I see"_) can help[^2].

 * **(A)sk:** Engage your conversational partner by asking questions about their perspective, feelings, and needs.
 This signals your genuine